AndreaGiardini/GitOps-workshop/docs/argo_with_argo.md

 ```

 At this point, Kustomize is installed in our ArgoCD instance and ready to be used.
-ArgoCD tools are useful also to test upgrades.

 ## Add ArgoCD to the managed applications

 All the tools needed are now installed and we are ready to let ArgoCD manage itself.
-Whenever possible we should define our applications in a declarative way, the same applies for ArgoCD
+Whenever possible we should define our applications in a declarative way, the same applies for ArgoCD.

 Find the ArgoCD definition at `argocd_deploy/apps/argocd.yaml`
 Take some time to have a look at the file and replace the fields that need to be edited.

-When you're done, uncomment this section from `argocd_deploy/kustomization.yaml`:
+When you're done, uncomment this section in `argocd_deploy/kustomization.yaml`:

 ```
 resources: